-Caprese salad is a superstar salad.
+Caprese is a superstar salad.
 Also known as salada caprese or tomato mozzarella salad, it’s simple to put together and has an incredible mix of flavors.
-This healthy salad recipe is my new go-to for summer!
+This healthy salad recipe is my new go-to for summer (or as soon as I can find fresh tomatoes at the farmers market)!

-The traditional way of preparing this salad is to meticulously slice the ingredients and carefully stack them.
-It’s topped off with balsamic reduction.
+The traditional way of preparing this salad is to meticulously slice the ingredients and carefully stack them on a serving platter, before topping them off with balsamic reduction.

 Well, I don’t usually do it that way.
 I prefer making a chopped Caprese salad.
 I’m all about making meals EASY without sacrificing flavor!